 This course examines the role of the federal government in health care; the formation of policy for the health care sector; health care interest groups; as well as political and legal issues for the administration of health care organizations.

-Students who submit verification from the National Board for Respiratory Care demonstrating current certification as a Certified Respiratory Therapist and/or Registered Respiratory Therapist are eligible to apply for admission to UH West O‘ahu’s bachelor’s degree program.
-The program also serves as a transfer pathway for students in the Respiratory Care Program at Kapi‘olani Community College or similar programs throughout the nation.
+Students who have completed the AS in Respiratory Care at Kapiolani Community College are eligible to apply for admission to UH West O‘ahu’s Bachelor of Applied Sciences degree with concentration in Respiratory Care.
+The program serves as a transfer pathway for students in the Respiratory Care Program at Kapi‘olani Community College or similar programs throughout the nation.
 Historically, two-year technical degrees have not been readily transferable to four-year campuses.
 This unique partnership allows progress to the next level both academically and professionally.

 See information for the AS in Respiratory Care program at Kapiolani Community College; for more information on the Kapi‘olani Community College program, contact:

 Dr. Cheri Souza, Assistant Professor/Counselor (Kapi‘olani Community College)